0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 The firm quote resource is hosted at [`/swap/v1/quote`](/0x-swap-api/api-references/get-swap-v1-quote) and responds with a full 0x order, which can be submitted to an Ethereum node by the client.
 Therefore it is expected that the maker has reserved the maker assets required to settle the trade, leaving the order unlikely to revert.

-In order to qualify for RFQ liquidity, the request to `/swap/v1/quote` must include the following parameters:
+In order to qualify for RFQ liquidity, the request to `/swap/v1/quote` must include the following parameter:

-- `intentOnFilling=true`
 - non-null `takerAddress`

 ### Example Parameters of API Request